Engineering-Research-and-Development/true-connector/README.md

  * create volume, mount it to some "dummy" docker container, copy file into volume, stop "dummy" container and you will have file present in volume, and when you start TRUEConnector, it will load already populated dataApp resource volume, or

  * you can change using volume and mount folder instead.

-### System requirements <a name="systemrequirements"></a>

-In order to run TrueConnector following minimal system requirements are needed:

-* CPU core: 1/container
-* Memory: 1024MB

 ### Default configuration <a name="defaultconfiguration"></a>